theory14/chipmunk/README.md

 `sample-cmclient.ini` is commented with the details of how to configure the client.

+If you are conencting over HTTPS, certificates are not validated.
+This is the standard behvior in python < 2.7.9.
+In 2.7.9, this was changed to default to validating certs.
+Though this is a good thing, the chipmunk client simply mirrors the non-validating behavior.
+This needs to be made into a config option.

 ## DNS Update Support

 If `update_dns` is set in the `[Global]` section, then a DNS provider will be